 Your winery storage is two-fold.
 You’ll need to consider the wine your customers will see on a regular basis with wine marketing and wine sales in mind.
 You'll also need to plan for the bulk of your wine that will be kept in a temperature-controlled space.

 Of course, that temperature-controlled space in your wine cellar may be part of a wine tour.
 For storage purposes, however, it’s still a separate school of thought.

 In this article, we’ll cover all your needs for wine storage ideas for your winery.
 We’ll start with everything that’s right up front.
 By that we mean everything that’s in the view of your customers on a daily basis.
-Then we’ll move into the storage ideas for bulk amounts of wine.
+Then we’ll move into the beverage storage ideas for bulk amounts.